WADERS

 WILDFOWL

 Despite the proximity of Slimbridge WWT, both White-fronted Geese and Bewick's Swan are scarce winter visitors.
 The most frequent visiting goose is Canada Goose with flocks of up to 600 recorded followed by dark-bellied Brent but still in small numbers.
 Shelduck are present throughout the year with small parties of young present from early June.
 The most obvious winter species are Mallard, Wigeon, Teal, Shoveler and Gadwall.
 The freezing of inland waters usually produces a rapid increase in the number of species.
 Sea ducks remain scarce but Eider and Common Scoter are seen in varying numbers.
-Garganey are now seen regulary in the spring, most often on Pilning Wetland at Northwick Warth
+Garganey are now seen regularly in the spring, most often on Pilning Wetland at Northwick Warth

 SEA BIRDS